ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

   Cpu0's three instruction formats

+The Cpu0 has two ISA, the first ISA-I is cpu032I which hired CMP instruction from ARM; the second ISA-II is cpu032II which hire SLT instruction from Mips.
+The cpu032II include all cpu032I instruction set and add SLT, BEQ, ..., instructions.
+The main purpose to add cpu032II is for instruction set design explanation.
+As you will see in later chapter, the SLT instruction will has better performance than CMP old style instruction.
-The following table details the Cpu0 instruction set:
+The following table details the cpu032I instruction set:

 - First column F\.: meaning Format.

-.. list-table:: Cpu0 Instruction Set
+.. list-table:: cpu032I Instruction Set
   :widths: 1 4 3 11 7 10
   :header-rows: 1